hove-io/navitia/documentation/slate/source/includes/objects.md

 ### datetime

-A date time with the format YYYYMMDDThhmmss
+A date time with the format YYYYMMDDThhmmss, considered local to the coverage used.

 #### depth